jcbjohnson/hello-world/README.md

 Candice:
 1. I love Animals!
-2. I want make a lot of money!
-3. I enjoy talking to new people!
+2. I enjoy talking to new people!